neonit42/VTOL-VR-Radio-Shuffle/README.md

 # Description
-With this you can shuffle your radio songs with ease, and even make the process automatical.
+With this you can shuffle your radio songs with ease, and even make the process automatic.

 # Installation
 All you need to do is to unzip the zip file into the RadioMusic folder in your VTOL VR directory.